pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

     Note that using :obj:`.max(dim=1)[1]` has the same effect as the :meth:`argmax` method previously seen.

-That sums up our Graph Classification example!
+That sums up our graph classification example!

 .. note::
     The complete code for the example can be found `examples/proteins_topk_pool.py <https://github.com/pyg-team/pytorch_geometric/tree/master/examples/proteins_topk_pool.py>`_ on :pyg:`PyG`'s GitHub repository.

-Link Level Tasks
+Link-Level Tasks
 ----------------

 Link-level or edge-level tasks complete our overview by looking to predict properties between pairs of nodes.
 This can happen under different settings:

-* Link prediction: predicting wether a link exists between two nodes.
+* **Link prediction**: predicting wether a link exists between two nodes.
 That could be a connection between two individuals in a social network.
 You can find an example of link prediction in `this file <https://github.com/pyg-team/pytorch_geometric/tree/master/examples/link_pred.py>`_.

-* Edge classification: predicting the class of an existing edge.
+* **Edge classification**: predicting the class of an existing edge.
 It could be the nature of a connection in a knowledge graph.

-* Edge regression: estimating a continuous value over an existing edge.
+* **Edge regression**: estimating a continuous value over an existing edge.
 For example, one could try to estimate the distance between two points.

 Link Prediction
 ~~~~~~~~~~~~~~~